yoguut/das-pay/README.md

 ## Journal

-The Journal is a `mdbook` on its own under the `journal` subdirectory.
-It's there to keep a record of my current progress, so I can get more contexts on whatever topics I am researching before passing out.
+The Journal is a `mdbook` under the `journal` subdirectory.
+I need it to keep contexts on whatever topics I am researching before.

+> Not relevant for interview.

 ## License